-Rate of and indications for caesarean sections at Federal Government Polyclinic Islamabad
+Descriptive Analysis of Caesarean Sections Performed at Federal Government Polyclinic Islamabad

 • Bushra Ashraf MS (Obs. & Gyne.), MBBS.
 Medical Officer, FGPC, Islamabad.